 If you’re seeking to change your diet and you’re wondering which foods contain rich sources of calcium, find out below.

-- Dairy Products (Milk, Cheese and Yoghurt) – Dairy products such as milk is good for your teeth as they contain high sources of calcium.
+- Dairy Products (Milk, Cheese and Yoghurt) – Dairy products such as milk are good for your teeth as they contain high sources of calcium.
 They meet your daily recommendation and are a perfect ingredient for your meals.

 - Canned Fish – Canned fish or a single can of sardines can give you at least 350mg of calcium.
 You may also go for canned salmon as well.